hagen-p/AlertingSignals/README.md

 # README

-Check out this repository and change into the directory `RaboSignals`
+Check out this repository and change into the directory `AlertingSignals`

 ```
 python3 -m venv venv